 - Not providing shoaling fish with companions

-- Not providing correct or enough lighting
+- Incorrect not enough lighting

 In short, not providing the correct care for your fish will, without doubt, cause them to lose coloration.
 This is not to mention that with stress, usually comes illness which we definitely do not want.